Pistachio Raspberry Macarons

 - Add salt and chopped pistachios.

-- Transfer ganache into flat container and cover with plastic wrap "to contact".
-Refrigerate ganache to staibilize.
-Check for pipping consistency pressing with your fingers.
-Ganache should be soft to touch.
+- Transfer the ganache into a flat container and cover it with plastic wrap "to contact."
+Refrigerate the ganache to stabilize.
+Check for piping consistency by pressing with your fingers.
+Ganache should be soft to the touch.

 How to assemble macarons

-- In the process of assembling macarons lay one of the shells flat side up and the other flat side down.
-It will help to pipe the ganache and stick the shells together easier.
+- In the process of assembling macarons, lay one of the shells flat side up and the other flat side down.
+It will help to pipe the ganache and stick the shells together more easily.

-- Transfer raspberry confit into pipping bag.
-Cut small tip and it is ready to use.
+- Transfer raspberry confit into a pastry bag.
+Cut a small tip, and it is ready to use.

-- Put the pistachio ganache into the pipping bag fitted with round pipping tip.
+- Put the pistachio ganache into the pipping bag fitted with a round pipping tip.

 - Sandwich the macaron shells so the ganache forms a beautiful rim and doesn't stick out.

-- Place macarons in air-tight container and keep in the fridge for 12 hours or overnight.
+- Place macarons in an air-tight container and keep in the fridge for 12 hours or overnight.
 Macarons need to mature before you can enjoy them.
-Before serving macarons you can decorate them with fresh raspberries.
+Before serving macarons, you can decorate them with fresh raspberries.